Last Updated on

 It has a long distance and high ranging power of 12X that would be excellent for hunters out in the open plains.

 The 25 mm objective lens helps to keep this binocular light weight at 11 ounces and small in size to keep it within the compact family.
 While the 12X25 is an excellent way to go, it’s unfortunately not tripod adaptable.

 This can be a shame since 12X magnification can create some pretty unsteady viewing.

-This doesn’t seem to be a problem though for over 550 reviewers who gave it a 4.2 star rating.
-To still hit the 4 star range with such high numbers of critics is excellent.
+This doesn’t seem to be a problem though for loads of reviewers who gave it a solid star rating.
+To still hit the high star range with such high numbers of critics is excellent.

 So, if you’re wanting a high-powered, compact, light weight, and affordable binocular, the Essentials 12X25 is your best bet.

 Otherwise, the 10X25 has the perfect all-purpose magnification that’ll do exceptionally well for all your hunting needs.

 - BAK4 prism glass for excellent image quality